David Benavidez vs. Gilberto Ramirez odds, prediction: Picks for May 2 fight from proven boxing expert

 Gilberto Ramirez vs. David Benavidez predictions

 One Ramirez vs. Benavidez pick for Nagel recommendsL He's going Over on total rounds.
-The current line is 10.5 total rounds, with the Over priced at -360 and the Under returning +250.
 Each of Ramirez's last five fights have gone the distance.
 Meanwhile, three of Benavidez's last five fights have gone to completion.
 Nagel suggests that this fight will be competitive enough to go deep due to the skill of both fighters and the familiarity between them.

 "Benavidez and Ramirez have some familiarity because they were briefly sparring partners in the early portion of the cruiserweight champion's career," Nagel told SportsLine.
 "Though Ramirez is far from a household name to mainstream boxing fans, the Mexico native has had a decorated career and likely is more of a threat to Benavidez than the odds suggest.
 He is a rangy southpaw with a slick lead jab and tends to drown his opponents with volume.
 His lone career defeat came at light heavyweight to Bivol, who memorably upset Alvarez in May 2022 and whose only loss came via majority decision to Beterbiev, a defeat he has since avenged."
 See Nagel's other picks at SportsLine.